jeanneze/ffmpeg-installer/platforms/win32-ia32/README.md

-Do not use directly, use ffmpeg-installer:
+Do not use directly, use ffmpeg-auto-installer:

-    npm install --save @ffmpeg-installer/ffmpeg
+    npm install --save @ffmpeg-auto-installer/ffmpeg